mrdjohnson/reelist/README.md

   ## Misc

-Google play store feature graphic generated using: http://tools.neko2me.net/efgg/
+- Google play store feature graphic generated using: http://tools.neko2me.net/efgg/

+- If you run into a missing `secrets-index.ts` please copy/paste `local.index.ts` and change the name

+## Building the project

+### Mobile:

+Previous: builds could be started through the nx console, or manually running `nx run mobile:build-android` (with the optional `--apk` flag)

+Current: Due to some forced hermes issues, this command can only be run manually from `/reelist`: `ENTRY_FILE="../../src/main.tsx" nx run mobile:build-android`

+Build output locations are
+- apk: `apps/mobile/android/app/build/outputs/apk/release`
+- aab: `apps/mobile/android/app/build/outputs/bundle/release`